Academic Calendar 2024-2025

 Course Learning Outcomes:

-2. Assess, contrast and apply different global political economy (GPE) perspectives to understand the causes and outcomes of these tensions between development and business goals.
+2. Assess, contrast, and apply different global political economy (GPE) perspectives to understand the causes and outcomes of these tensions between development and business goals.

-4. Synthesise the analysis of case studies and policy documents with GPE perspectives to generate and evaluate normative (prescriptive) positions towards sustainable development practices through, for example, exploring how global risk management operates on the ground.
+4. Synthesize the analysis of case studies and policy documents with GPE perspectives to generate and evaluate normative (prescriptive) positions towards sustainable development practices through, for example, exploring how global risk management operates on the ground.

 DEVS 354 Cities and Urbanization in the South Units: 3.00